Ordisoftware/Hebrew-Letters/README.md

 #### 2021.03.12 - Version 5.0

 >- Add english letters names and upgrade the matching database field.
->- Add double-click on a letter to go to its parameters.
->- Improve search result box to swap between lists using Left and Right keys.

 - Optimize ComboBoxes creation (the old system is really much slower on Windows 10 than 7).
 - Add Windows double-buffering drawing to optimize startup.